skip to product information

 Hibi means daily in Japanese—better coffee for your everyday moments.
 Basically.
 Aya says: "Starting this journey has been amazing, and I’m so excited to share it with others!"
 Equally amazing is the way that our paths crossed and that was a pure coincidence triggered by our common interest in sourdough baking, and Aya and Leif's hevet.no collection of proofing baskets.

-processing: the season’s climate in this region is generally quite cool, and can therefore control the fermentation process.
+processing: washed - The season’s climate in this region is generally quite cool, and can therefore control the fermentation process.
 A Penagos 800 Eco Pulper removes the skin of cherries, the pulp and 70% of the mucilage.
 The coffee is then dry fermented for 10-12 hours, graded and washed in channels.
 It is separated into two grades based on density, before being soaked in tanks of clean water for 16 hours.

 The parchment is initially taken to pre-drying tables underneath the shade.
 At this stage, while the parchment is still wet, a lot of hand sorting is conducted as it is easier to detect potential defects.
 The parchment is then dried on African drying beds for up to 15 days.
 It is covered with a shade net during the hottest hours of the day, throughout the night, and anytime it rains.